measurement-kit/measurement-kit/doc/api/common.md

 # DESCRIPTION

-The `common` module contains common functionality in MeasurementKit that can all be pulled by including the `common.hpp` header.

-This module contains the following submodules:
+The `common` module contains contains the following submodules:

 - [callback](common/callback.md): alias for writing callback functions more compactly
 - [continuation](common/continuation.md): type of function used to restart a function that paused